 The largest amusement park in Québec was originally opened for Expo '67.
-Since Six Flags took over as owner in 2001, however, even more fun can be had as new rides

-© 22 chemin MacDonald, lle Ste-Hélène
+Since Six Flags took over as owner in 2001. however, even more fun can be had as new rides and attractions are added each year.
+Enthusiasts will love Vertigo, which swings visitors 18 m (60 ft) up in the air through a 360-degree rotation.
+Tamer rides, such as spinning tea cups and carousels, will appeal to younger children. © 22 chemin MacDonald, lle Ste-Hélène • Map F4